izzypt/Inception/README.md

 This isolated filesystem is provided by an image, and the image must contain everything needed to run an application - all dependencies, configurations, scripts, binaries, etc.

 The image also contains other configurations for the container, such as environment variables, a default command to run, and other metadata.

+<a id="compose"></a>
+# Difference between Dockerfile and Docker Compose

+The key difference between the Dockerfile and docker-compose is that the Dockerfile describes how to build Docker images, while docker-compose is used to run Docker containers.

+The contents of a Dockerfile describe how to create and build a Docker image, while docker-compose is a command that runs Docker containers based on settings described in a docker-compose.yaml file.

 <a id="dockervsvm"></a>
 # Docker vs VM (Virtual Machine)